 Low morale will kill focus and productivity in any workplace.
 And it can ruin personal relationships too.
-Learning to understand the causes of low morale, to seek workable solutions, to put a positive spin on things, and to become a cheerleader of sorts is the stuff of which good leaders are made.
+Learning to understand the causes of low morale, seeking workable solutions, putting a positive spin on things, and becoming a cheerleader of sorts are the stuff of which good leaders are made.

 Becoming an efficient goal-setter

-This skill is closely aligned with time management, but it involves a number of very specific skills that, when learned and practised, become routines.
-Organized people prioritize, write things down, develop daily routines, remove physical and mental clutter.
+This skill is closely aligned with time management, but it involves several very specific skills that, when learned and practised, become routines.
+Organized people prioritize, write things down, develop daily routines, and remove physical and mental clutter.
 Getting to this point means learning some very specific techniques which a course of the same name will deliver.